 - An option for ownership of a business or real or personal property if the ownership interest will consist of the above items 1. or 4.

 A personal interest that an employee or officer has in a contract with a governmental agency, whether due to being a party to the contract or due to personal interests in a business that is a party to the contract.

 The electronic form used by employees in positions designated to disclose their financial interests by providing information pertaining to real estate, business interests, gifts, travel, liabilities, directorships and other matters.

 Any matter considered by JMU on which official action is taken or contemplated.

-This policy applies to all university employees and officers.
+This policy applies to all university employees.